 Due to COVID-19 Provincial guidelines, Shambhala Archives is operating with reduced hours

-Archives will be open by appointment only from 10-4pm on Tuesday, Wednesday, and Thursday and limited staff will be present.
+Archives will be open by appointment only from 10-4pm on Monday, Tuesday, Wednesday and limited staff will be present.

 There is a sign-up sheet and hand sanitizer available at the entrance.
 Face coverings are mandatory, and we are practicing social distancing.

-The holdings of the Shambhala Archives include a large selection of video, photographic, and audio materials, as well as documents, books, manuscripts, calligraphies, and other physical objects.
-These include the teachings of Chögyam Trungpa Rinpoche, Sakyong Mipham Rinpoche, and many other Buddhist teachers.
-They also include some oral histories from many buddhist traditions.
+The holdings of the Shambhala Archives include a large collection of video, photographic, audio materials, and Trungpa Rinpoches belongings, as well as documents, books, manuscripts and artwork.
+These include the works and teachings of Chögyam Trungpa Rinpoche, Sakyong Mipham Rinpoche, and many other Buddhist teachers.